laurentaubin/GLO-4003-Evulution/CONTRIBUTING.md

 All code is written using [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-The project is configured to be formatted after each push with [fmt-maven-plugin](https://github.com/coveooss/fmt-maven-plugin).

 It is recommended to install the `Save Actions` plugin, to format your file on save.
 If you use the plugin, enable:
 - Activate save actions on save
 - Optimize imports
 - Reformat file

-Take note that your pipeline will fail if your code is not formatted correctly.

-Manual code formatting

-    mvn com.coveo:fmt-maven-plugin:format

-Manual code format validation

-    mvn com.coveo:fmt-maven-plugin:check

 ### Documentation Styleguide
 - Use [Markdown](https://www.markdownguide.org/basic-syntax/)